cds-snc/gcds-docs/src/en/components/language-toggle/use-case.md

 permalink: /en/components/language-toggle/
 date: 'git Last Modified'
 ---
+Language toggle is a required component for Canada.ca pages.

 Take a look at use cases for the language toggle to see if it fits the problem you're solving for.